pgrandinetti/research/pubs/content/post/real-time-feedback-tensorflow-model.md

 ### Criticism

-There are a few points in this experiments that make little (no) sense, and are the results of the above mentioned compromise between complexity and clarity of the code.
+There are a few points in this experiment that make little (no) sense, and are the results of the above mentioned compromise between complexity and clarity of the code.
 I want to outline them quickly.

 First of all, the whole $sin$-generation task is a mental stretch, of course.
 Nobody needs a Neural Network to generate that.
 And even if that was the case, it would be very easy to build a much better model than my simple 2-layers model.
 I get that.
 But it has allowed me to design a decent showcase for this article.